 The programme includes a series of reflections from our retreat leaders, film screenings, panel discussions, breakout study groups, evening readings, and a guided walk through Windsor Great Park.

-This event is sold out, but please email Emily Gow (Programme Officer) at email@example.com or call 01784 497781 if you would like to join the waiting list or find out about future Shakespeare retreats at Cumberland Lodge.
+This event has limited places remaining, please email Emily Gow (Programme Officer) at firstname.lastname@example.org or call 01784 497781 if you would like to participate in the retreat or find out more about future Shakespeare retreats at Cumberland Lodge.